GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

           <https://github.com/tensorflow/tensorflow/pull/33460>`_

 **A maintainer's job is to say no often**, to protect the project.
-But, as any gatekeeping, it can unfurtunately become an excercise in unchecked power.
+But, as any gatekeeping, it can unfortunately become an excercise in unchecked power.
 Making objective choices for these difficult decisions is hard, and we all tend naturally to trust more people that we know.